ILIAS-eLearning/ILIAS/templates/Readme.md

 # Skins and Styles for ILIAS

-The total representation of ILIAS' graphical user interface is defined by its Skin and Style.
-The Skin contains all the necessary files (CSS/SCSS, images, icons, fonts, templates) to define the visual appearance of ILIAS.
-A Skin contains one or more Styles, which may differ in colors, fonts, spacing and other visual aspects.
-The default Skin of ILIAS is called Delos and contains one Style also called Delos.
+The total representation of ILIAS graphical user interface is defined by its skin and style.
+The skin contains all the necessary files (CSS/SCSS, images, icons, fonts, templates) to determine the visual appearance of ILIAS.
+A skin contains one or more Styles, which may differ in colors, fonts, spacing and other visual aspects.
+The default skin of ILIAS is called Delos and contains one Style also called Delos.

 ## ILIAS System Style DELOS

-The template folder of ILIAS contains the CSS/SCSS files and templates, which are necessary to build the default System Style of ILIAS called Delos.
+The template folder of ILIAS contains the CSS/SCSS files and templates, which are necessary to build the default system style of ILIAS called Delos.
 Due to the new build process of ILIAS, the fonts, images and icons are no longer part of this folder.
 They are now initially located in the components/ILIAS/UI/resources folder and copied to the public/assets folder during the build process.
-Even so all template files are still located in the templates folder of each component.
-All files together define the visual appearance of ILIAS.
+All template files are still located in the templates folder of each component.
-They differ from Content Styles, which enable to manipulate the classes defining the appearance of user generated content.
+All files together determine the visual appearance of ILIAS.
+They differ from content styles, which allow the classes determining the appearance of user-generated content to be adjusted.

 ## Custom Skins and Styles

-System Styles may be customized by creating custom skin and style.
+System styles may be customized by creating custom skin and style.
 Custom skins must be placed in the directory `./public/Customizing/skin`.
-A custom skin have to contain one style and may include further sub-styles.
+A custom skin has to contain at least one style and may include further sub-styles.
 The sub-styles may be active for different branches of the repository.

 ### Tools